HHC Board of Directors

 Retired Budget Director, Bronx Borough President’s Office

-Member, Community Relations Committee
+Member, Community Relations & Strategic Planning Committees

 In June 2011, Robert F. Nolan was appointed a Member of the Board of Directors for the New York City Health and Hospitals Corporation as the City Council Designee for the Borough of the Bronx.
 He is currently serving on the Board’s Community Relations Committee.